 - Be on the alert for a tiny lump under the skin, in the front or along the sides of either testicle.
 A lump may remind you of a kernel of uncooked rice or a small, hard pea.

 - If you find any swellings or lumps, see a medical provider.

 If you have any lumps or other symptoms, it does not necessarily mean you have cancer, but you must be checked by a provider.
 Call Health Services at 245-5736 to schedule an appointment if you have any concerns based on your self-exam.

 Premature ejaculation is defined as consistently ejaculating before you want to.
 Unfortunately, the cultural emphasis on male ejaculation as the focal point of intercourse tends to exacerbate the "performance anxiety" that often causes premature ejaculation in the first place.
 While many couples find mutual orgasm desirable, overemphasizing the importance of male ejaculation as the only satisfying pinnacle of intercourse can lead to a great deal of anxiety.
-Some men attempt a variety of strategies to delay their orgasms (thinking of baseball scores, doing multiplication tables) that cause them to be emotionally detached during intercourse.
-Many men find once they place less importance on delaying their orgasm, they actually stay erect longer and are able to explore other ways to stimulate their partners without experiencing erectile dysfunction.
+Some attempt a variety of strategies to delay their orgasms (thinking of sports scores, doing multiplication tables) that cause them to be emotionally detached during intercourse.
+Many people find once they place less importance on delaying their orgasm, they actually stay erect longer and are able to explore other ways to stimulate their partners without experiencing erectile dysfunction.

 What You Can Do